guhan-tofu/BattleShip/README.md

 `pip install -U Flask`

+To check the flask version use:
+   `flask --version`

 for more information check out the official [flask](https://flask.palletsprojects.com/en/3.0.x/installation/) documentation:

 ## Getting started
 To play the Battleship game, follow these steps:
+1) Download the zip file and preferably drag battleship folder into dekstop
-1) Type cd followed by a space in the command prompt window
+2) Type cd followed by a space in the cmd or terminal window
-2) Drag and drop the battleship folder into the window and press Enter
+3) Drag and drop the battleship folder into the window and press Enter

 Windows: